 Many more allegations of sexual harassment followed, along with public denouncements from stars with whom the producer had worked.
 Weinstein was also accused of rape by a number of women.

 The producer issued an apology after the initial New York Times story, saying his past conduct had "caused a lot of pain".
 After the New Yorker published its own expose, he issued an "unequivocal" denial he had engaged in non-consensual sex through a spokeswoman.

 It was subsequently reported that a Canadian actress was suing Weinstein for two sexual assaults that allegedly took place in Toronto in 2000.
 A civil claim has also been made against Weinstein in the UK.

 British actor Ed Westwick issued a strong denial on 7 November after being accused of rape by an actress.

 The 30-year-old made another denial when another actress claimed she was raped by the actor at his home.

-The BBC subsequently announced that the actor had "paused" filming the second series of White Gold and that Ordeal By Innocence, in which he appears, would not be broadcast until "matters [were] resolved".
-It has since been announced that another actor is to replace him in Ordeal By Innocence.
+The BBC subsequently announced that the actor had "paused" filming the second series of White Gold and been replaced in the Agatha Christie drama Ordeal By Innocence.